rage/java-programming/data/week1/3-printing.md

 ``` Java
 System.our.println("Goodbye!")
 ```
-leading to the text below to be printed to the console.
+This then leads to the following output printed to the console.

 <sample-output>